 - Arrangements for coming and going, including overnights

 - Access to door keys

 - Visitors

 - Family Contact

 - College/ Training/ Employment

 - Support required

 - Domestic tasks

 - Smoking/ Alcohol/ Drugs

 - Behaviour

 - Finance

-This list is not exhaustive and how these issues are dealt with will depend on individual circumstances and the relationship between you and the young person placed with you.

-You and the young person will be required to sign an Occupancy Agreement which is the basis for a formal agreement on conduct, rights and responsibilities.
+This list is not exhaustive and how these issues are dealt with will depend on individual circumstances and the relationship between the young person and the supported carer.
+An Occupancy Agreement and House Rules Agreement is completed which is the basis for a formal agreement on conduct and responsibilities.